ipitio/bronte/README.md

 ## Deep Learning

 This database is then read table-by-table, for each task and arch specified, and passed to `Bronte`.
-Over the course of training, checkpoints, metrics, and the model's state and options from the best epoch will be saved to `models/`.
+Over the course of training, checkpoints of state and visuals of metrics and importances will be saved to `models/`.

 ### Framework